 - The administrator shall notify the parent or legal guardian of the student’s injury.
 If the parent or legal guardian cannot be reached, and the student is able to be sent home, the administration is responsible to:

-- Ensure that the student will be with a responsible individual, who is capable to monitor the student and understands home care instructions, before allowing the student to go home.
+- Ensure that the student will be with a responsible individual, who is the emergency contact as designated by the parent/legal guardian, who is capable to monitor the student and understands home care instructions, before allowing the student to go home.

 - Continue efforts to reach the parent or legal guardian;